MubashirAman/MubashirAman/README.md

 ---

 <p align="center">
-  <i>✨ “Code is like poetry — when written with passion, it inspires.” ✨</i>
+  <i>✨ “Every great system starts with a single line of code — and the courage to build something extraordinary.” ✨</i>
 </p>